 Many countries are using the MPI to measure progress towards the first SDG.
 Why?
 Here are some reasons.

 - Leave No One Behind MPI analysis tracks progress on poverty for different groups.
-Existing MPI data allows us to see poverty by, for example sub-national regions, by rural and urban areas, and by groups such as children, ethnic groups, and caste (uk)
+Existing MPI data allows us to see poverty by, for example sub-national regions, by rural and urban areas, and by groups such as children, ethnic groups and caste.

 - Monitor Progress: the MPI is used to track and compare multidimensional poverty over time.
 National MPIs are used to compare regions and groups within a country; A regional or Global MPI can also compare countries.